 Explosion of Marketplaces

 Marketplaces have been connecting buyers and sellers since the beginning of time.
 Amazon long ago established itself as the destination for online shopping, and B2B marketplaces are quickly following suit.
-It’s not hard to see why: B2B marketplaces save time on research and comparison shopping, while simultaneously saving money, streamlining fulfillment, and providing buyers a sense of security.
+It’s not hard to see why: the B2B marketplace saves time on research and comparison shopping, while simultaneously saving money, streamlining fulfillment, and providing buyers a sense of security.
 According to RBC Capital Markets, Amazon Business, an Amazon B2B marketplace, is expected to take the lion’s share of the $67 trillion B2B market and reach $52 billion in sales by 2023.

 B2C customers already know that Amazon and eBay aren’t the only marketplaces.
 Over the past year, dozens of brands leveraged enterprise marketplaces to increase revenue.
 These include marketplaces by Walmart, Best Buy Canada, Christian Lacroix, ePrice, and others.

 In this sense, B2B and B2C customers aren’t that different.
 To serve B2B needs better, vendors are quickly moving to the B2B marketplace.
 In fact, Gartner predicts that over 15% of medium-to-high-gross eCommerce brands will have deployed their own marketplaces by 2023, and 70% of all marketplaces launched by then will support B2B transactions.
 Research by iBe TSD goes even further and predicts that marketplaces will account for 30% of all B2B sales.
+This, in turn, leads to heightened demand for enterprise-grade, B2B-ready marketplace management software.

 PWA and Headless Technology